ydrgzm/PrettyData/README.md

 A data formatting and visualization application created by Zeshan Ayub.

+## How to deploy on GitHub Pages

+To deploy this project on GitHub Pages:

+1. Push the code to your GitHub repository
+2. Go to your repository settings (https://github.com/[your-username]/PrettyData/settings/pages)
+3. Under "Build and deployment" > "Source", select "GitHub Actions"
+4. The workflow will automatically build and deploy your site when you push to the main branch

+**Important:** You must first enable GitHub Pages in your repository settings before the deployment will work.

 ## How can I edit this code?

 There are several ways of editing your application.